Princess Alexandra of Sayn-Wittgenstein-Berleburg

 Princess Alexandra of Sayn-Wittgenstein-Berleburg, Countess Ahlefeldt-Laurvig-Bille (Alexandra Rosemarie Ingrid Benedikte; born 20 November 1970), is the first daughter and second of three children of Prince Richard of Sayn-Wittgenstein-Berleburg and Princess Benedikte of Denmark, sister of two Queens, Margrethe II and Anne-Marie of Greece.
+She is the first cousin of King Frederik X of Denmark.

 Succession rights in Denmark

 Under the succession rules set by King Frederik IX, since Princess Benedikte and her children, Prince Gustav, Princess Nathalie and Princess Alexandra, have not taken up permanent residence in Denmark, they have effectively waived their place in the line of succession to the Danish throne.
 Since 19 May 1998, Alexandra has been a Danish citizen.

 First marriage and children

 Alexandra was married on 6 June 1998 at Gråsten Palace to Count Jefferson von Pfeil und Klein-Ellguth.
 Jefferson and Alexandra are distantly related, both descending from Leopold III, Duke of Anhalt-Dessau.
 The couple has two children: